Eason-Bao/Gr-RMLHSR/README.md

 If you want to train and evaluate the original Grassmann network, please run demo.py.<br />
 If you want to train and evaluate the Grassmann network with PM metric learning term, run demo_PM.py.<br />
 If you want to train and evaluate the Grassmann network with PAM metric learning term, run demo_PAM.py.<br />
+If you want to train and evaluate the Grassmann network with PAM metric learning term and hard sample reward strategy, run demo_PAM_HSR.py.<br />